 Sin, especially addictive sins, has a real and negative effect on our brains.
-There has been significant studies on the results of addictive behavior on the frontal cortex (decision maker) of the brain in recent years.
-Brain scans of people in addiction confirms what the Bible has clearly stated in Romans 1 and here in Ephesians 4 that addictive sin will cause us to have confusion in life.
+There have been significant studies on the results of addictive behavior on the frontal cortex (decision-maker) of the brain in recent years.
+Brain scans of people in addiction confirm what the Bible has clearly stated in Romans 1 and here in Ephesians 4 that addictive sin will cause us to have confusion in life.

 GOOD NEWS!
 We can renew the mind/brain.
 God, in His wisdom has told us we can reNEW our brains to be healthy and functioning properly again.
 It will be hard and it will require effort and diligence, but we can renew our mind.

 Again, in the days ahead I will be unpacking this more and giving specific exercises you can do to renew your mind.
 This is a vital step in having the victory over the addictive sins we are seeking.

 Step 3: Draw Close to Safe People

 Ephesians 4:25 (NLT) – So stop telling lies.
 Let us tell our neighbors the truth, for we are all parts of the same body.

 Back in step one I shared that we need to draw close to God and confess our sin to Him.
 But the REAL LIFE Healing comes when we confess our sins to safe and healthy people (that statement right there has a lot to unpack – we will get to that in the days ahead).
 James 5:16 tells, us to confess our sins to “each other” and to “pray for each other” and those honest prayers will have wonderful results in healing the effects of sin.